 There Is No Right or Wrong Answer…Yet.

 The Schachter-Singer Theory was developed over four decades after the Cannon-Bard Theory, yet it’s not the end-all, be-all answer to the study of emotions.
 There is still a lot of research that needs to be done on the way that we process, recognize, and respond to emotions.
-But the Cannon-Bard Theory was revolutionary at its time, and remains an important theory in the world of psychology and neurobiology.
+However, the Cannon-Bard Theory was revolutionary and remains important in psychology and neurobiology.